 Instructions

-- In the bowl of a stand mixer (or use a handheld), cream cold butter until smooth.
+- With an electric mixer, cream cold butter and sugar until smooth.
 If you need to let it warm up a bit, feel free, but I have had more luck with these with my butter still cold.

 - Add in flour, cocoa, salt and baking soda until combined.